MrDongdongLin/MrDongdongLin.github.io/_pages/cv.md

   * This project includes codes of the paper “Cryptanalyzing an image encryption algorithm based on autoblocking and electrocardiography”.

 * A $\rm \LaTeX$ template: <https://github.com/MrDongdongLin/xtuthesis>, <https://www.ctan.org/pkg/xtuthesis>
-  * This project includes a $\rm \LaTeX$ template and a Microsoft Word template that provides normative format for graduation thesis of Xiangtan University, among them, the $\rm \LaTeX$ template has been received by CTAN.
+  * This project includes a $\rm \LaTeX$ template and a Microsoft Word template, which provide normative format for graduation thesis of Xiangtan University, among them, the $\rm \LaTeX$ template has been received by CTAN.

 Education
 =========

 * M.Sc.
 Computer Science in Xiangtan University September 2015-July 2018
 * B.S.
 Computer Science	in Xiangtan University September 2011-July 2015

 Skills
 ======

 * Strong typesetting ability of both $\rm \LaTeX$ and Microsoft Word, two papers and my graduation thesis are available: [Cryptanalysis of ISEA](https://github.com/MrDongdongLin/Cryptanalysis_ISEA), [Cryptanalysis of IEAE](https://github.com/MrDongdongLin/Cryptanalysis_IEAE), and [Master Thesis](https://github.com/MrDongdongLin/xtuthesis).
 * Strong presentation and public speaking skills.
 * Technical skills include Matlab programming, Python programming and C/C++ programming, and some software engineering.